NilsHolger/cppplaydesignpatterns/README.md

-recursive composition, composite has a set of children up the is a hierarchy. container classes use polymorphism as they delegate to their children decorator -> extend functionality, decorate or wrap, statically or dynamically without affecting existing behavior observer -> need to be informed when certain things happen, object's property changes, object does something, some external event happens, listen to events and be notified when they occur
+recursive composition, composite has a set of children up the is a hierarchy. container classes use polymorphism as they delegate to their children decorator -> extend functionality, decorate or wrap, statically or dynamically without affecting existing behavior observer -> need to be informed when certain things happen, object's property changes, object does something, some external event happens, listen to events and be notified when they occur. an observer is an object that wishes to be informed when events happen in the system, typically by providing a callback function to call when events occur. the entity generating the events is sometimes called an observable